Virtual Staging & AI Video Disclosure Rules (2026)

 As of January 1, 2026, an undisclosed AI-altered listing photo is a misdemeanor in California.
 That is not a typo.
 The state's AB 723 turned a long-standing ethics expectation into criminal law, and other states are moving in the same direction.

-The rules are now a patchwork of NAR ethics standards, individual MLS policies, and new state laws, and they no longer stop at staged photos.
+The rules are now a patchwork of NAR ethics standards, individual MLS policies, and a growing set of state laws, and they no longer stop at staged photos.
 AI-generated listing video is squarely in scope.
 This guide covers who requires what, how the rules differ by state, and the fastest way to stay compliant without slowing down your marketing.

 This is general information, not legal advice.
 Disclosure rules vary by MLS board and change quickly, so confirm the specifics with your MLS and your broker or attorney before you rely on them.